 We get more requests for funding than we have money to give out – so we’re always left with difficult decisions to make.
-Whether you’re looking for £500 or £500,000, one of the most important factors we use to make these decisions is the level of community involvement in the planning and delivery of your work.
+Whether you’re looking for a few hundred pounds or a few hundred thousand, one of the most important factors we use to make these decisions is the level of community involvement in the planning and delivery of your work.

 We believe that tapping into local people’s strengths, talents and energy will make your project stronger and more likely to succeed.
 It’s also great evidence that the work you want to do is truly important to the people in your community.